telerik/blazor-docs/components/treelist/columns/menu.md

 ---
 title: Column Menu
 page_title: TreeList - Column Menu
-description: Use the Column Menu for the TreeList to show a menu that allows you to perform high-level column customization
+description: Use the Column Menu for the TreeList to show a menu that allows you to perform high-level column customization.
 slug: treelist-column-menu
 tags: telerik,blazor,treelist,column,columns,menu
 published: True